 - E2 – sixth (the thickest).

 There are also many alternative tunings.
 But it is better to experiment with them when you learn to play the guitar in standard tuning.
 You can twist the tuning pegs according to the standard without a tuner.
-Press the second string to the fifth fret and pluck the first and second strings at the same time.
+Press the second string to the fifth fret and pluck the first and second at the same time.
 They should merge, sound in unison.
 If this does not happen, twist the second peg.
 Then press the third string to the fourth fret and pluck the second and third strings.
-Then the fourth string at the fifth fret, the fifth string at the fifth fret and the sixth string at the fifth fret.
+Then the fourth string at the fifth fret, the fifth at the fifth fret and the sixth at the fifth fret.
 Pluck the pressed string and the open previous one at the same time.

 Fifth fret tuning

 Some professional guitarists tune their instruments using harmonics.
 You can also tune the guitar by ear by song, chord, or intervals.
 But if you have not yet learned to play the guitar, these methods are unlikely to suit you.
 For now, just be aware of them.

 There is one more important thing to know about the electric guitar.
 It applies to scale settings, pitch, and fretboard curvature.
 An open (unpressed) string and the same one pressed at the 12th fret should produce the same note an octave apart.
 That is, for example, the first one is E4 and E5.
 If the hit is inaccurate, you need to tighten the saddle with a screwdriver and make sure that the tuner needle is at the center both at the zero fret and at the 12th fret.
 Otherwise, the guitar will tune up in one place on the fretboard, but will not in another.